State Business Taxes (Not Just Income Taxes)

 To complicate things even more, you have to apply nexus rules to all this.
 You might not be subjected to another state’s franchise or business tax if you don’t have an economic or physical presence in that state.

 The issue of state business taxes and nexus is discussed in nauseating detail later in a chapter dedicated to state nexus.
-More buzzwords such as economic presence, throwback rules, tangible personal property, commerce and due process clauses, etc. Bottom line- talk to your nexus experts at WCG (formerly Watson CPA Group) to nail this down.
+More buzzwords such as economic presence, throwback rules, tangible personal property, commerce and due process clauses, etc. Bottom line- talk to your nexus experts at WCG to nail this down.
+It is extremely tricky, and states are extremely aggressive.

 Before that, here are some big takeaways with this section-

-- Each state is unique and different, like snowflakes, but without the innocence.
+- Each state is unique and different, like snowflakes, but without the innocence and the ability to be shoveled away.

-- Tripping nexus can expose your business to additional taxes beyond income taxes.
+- Tripping nexus wires can unwittingly expose your business to additional taxes beyond income taxes.

 This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
 You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-